robertvalik/thesis-template/README.md

 ### Customizing Content
 After obtaining the template:

-- Edit `main.tex` and fill out the metadata section
+- Edit `main.tex` and fill out the metadata section, be carefull to choose type based on your studies bachelor/master
 - Replace `essentials/assignment.pdf` with your own assignment
 - Edit `essentials/abstract.tex` with your abstract
 - Edit `essentials/acknowledgment.tex` and `essentials/declaration.tex` if necessary